Kong/terraform-provider-kong-gateway/docs/resources/plugin_confluent.md

 - `producer_request_retries_backoff_timeout` (Number) Backoff interval between retry attempts in milliseconds.
 - `producer_request_retries_max_attempts` (Number) Maximum number of retry attempts per single Produce request.
 - `producer_request_timeout` (Number) Time to wait for a Produce response in milliseconds.
+- `schema_registry` (Attributes) The plugin-global schema registry configuration.
+This can be overwritten by the topic configuration. (see [below for nested schema](#nestedatt--config--schema_registry))
 - `timeout` (Number) Socket timeout in milliseconds.
-- `topic` (String) The default Kafka topic to publish to if the query parameter defined in the `topics_query_arg` does not exist in the request
+- `topic` (String) The default Kafka topic to publish to if the query parameter defined in the `topics_query_arg` does not exist in the request.
+Not Null
 - `topics_query_arg` (String) The request query parameter name that contains the topics to publish to

 <a id="nestedatt--config--bootstrap_servers"></a>